fbpx

 Corris Village Walk

-We followed this walk on Show Me Wales, starting at the Corris Craft Centre.
-The first part of the walk takes you on a circular walk of the pretty village of Corris and along the Dulas river.
+The first part of the walk takes you on a circular walk the village and along the Dulas river.
 If you fancy just a shorter stroll you can just do this loop which is about 1.4 miles/ 2.3km.
-In Corris, there’s a village shop and Slaters Arms pub.
+There are no facilities in Corris itself, so make use of those at the Craft Centre before or after your walk.

 Nyth Robin